brownplt/code.pyret.org/README.md

 You should make a separate environment for testing, which can use the same client secret from Google, but should be a separate databse from development.
 You also need a few extra entries in the test environment for the database, which are used to create fresh databases; see `.env.test.example`.
+It can be useful to create a new `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` pointing to a different port, as well, so you can run tests locally on a different port from the development server.

 To migrate the test database, use: